 Energy cost calculations may include price components based on time of day and demand if these are available.
 Credit for demand-saving measures, cogeneration, and energy storage may be claimed by utilizing rate schedules that reflect the billing rates in effect for the local utility, rather than using EIA state average utility rates.
+The energy modeling report must include a narrative describing energy efficiency measures in the project along with input and output reports sufficient to verify the modeling approach used to demonstrate the higher level of performance, including key assumptions and methods used to determine the inputs.
+The report may include tabular summaries of:

-- Building envelope performance (permit document tabulation for the enclosure, such as COMcheck forms); - HVAC system capacities and efficiencies; - Lighting power densities and control methods; - Schedules for occupancy, equipment, and HVAC;
+- Building envelope performance (permit document tabulation for the enclosure, such as COMcheck forms); - HVAC system capacities and efficiencies; - Lighting power densities and control methods; - Schedules for occupancy, equipment, and HVAC; - Assumptions for plug and process loads; AND/OR - ENERGY STAR® Target Finder results or other benchmarking comparisons for the baseline and proposed models.